RWS Court Cards In Context: Complete Guide For Divinatory Readers

 As People (Archetype)

 This is the most traditional and direct way to read the court cards.
 They often represent a specific, literal person in your life or the querent themselves.
-The Rank suggests their maturity or role (a Page as a student, a King as a boss), while the Suit describes their personality (a Cup as emotional, a Sword as logical).
+The Rank suggests their maturity or role while the Suit describes their temperament.
 When a Court Card appears, ask yourself who in your life fits that description.
 It can be a charismatic friend (Knight of Wands), a family member (e.g. King of Wands as your Father) or a professional (e.g. Queen of Swords represents solicitors).

 As Personality Traits (Element)

 More liberally, the Court Cards can be personalities.
-A reading might show a King of Pentacles not as a rich man, but as the part of the querent that is stable, security-focused, and "in charge" of their finances.
-When a court card appears as advice, it often asks you to embody that card's personality, such as "be a Page of Cups" by being open-hearted and emotionally vulnerable.
+A reading might show a King of Pentacles not as a rich man, but as the part of the querent that is financially stable and responsible.
+Or it might be advising you to embody the traits of the card, such as bold courage and frank honesty in the King of Wands.

 As Degrees of Mastery (Rank)